-Accreditation allows for the university to have the opportunity for continuous quality improvement.
-Graduating from an accredited university demonstrates that graduates have attained a level of education that meets or exceeds the expectation for the ability to practice.
+Accreditation for health educational programs is an opportunity for continuous quality improvement.
+Graduating from an accredited educational program demonstrates that graduates have attained a level of entry-to-practice competencies required for health care professionals.

 It is a chance for all parties involved in the formation of our future physicians, pharmacists, dentists, nurses, physical, occupational and respiratory therapists to improve function, structure and performance.

 During site visits, an accreditation team will conduct interviews with faculty, staff and students.
 This usually takes two-three days.

 Following the visit, accreditors will validate information presented in the self-study reports and will generate a series of findings to improve the quality of education programs.